awsdocs/amazon-opensearch-service-developer-guide/doc_source/es-managedomains.md

 ## Monitoring Cluster Metrics and Statistics with Amazon CloudWatch \(Console\)<a name="es-managedomains-cloudwatchmetrics"></a>

-An Elasticsearch cluster is a collection of one or more data nodes, optional dedicated master nodes, and storage required to run Elasticsearch and operate your Amazon ES domain\.
-Each node in an Elasticsearch cluster automatically sends performance metrics to Amazon CloudWatch in one\-minute intervals\.
-Use the **Monitoring** tab in the Amazon Elasticsearch Service console to view these metrics, provided at no charge\.
+Amazon ES domains send performance metrics to Amazon CloudWatch every minute\.
+If you use general purpose or magnetic EBS volumes, the EBS volume metrics only update every five minutes\.
+Use the **Monitoring** tab in the Amazon Elasticsearch Service console to view these metrics, provided at no extra charge\.

 Statistics provide you with broader insight into each metric\.
 For example, view the **Average** statistic for the **CPUUtilization** metric to compute the average CPU utilization for all nodes in the cluster\.
 Each of the metrics falls into one of three categories: